akoskm/akoskm.com/cm4p9w7hn001r08mjbojg4w9f.md

 ## Using tsx with npx

 Similar to `ts-node`, tsx (not to be confused with React’s TSX) is another TypeScript execution engine for Node.js.
-You can install it using `npm i -D npx` in your current npm project.
+You can install it using `npm i -D tsx` in your current npm project.

 And here’s the output when you run `example.ts` with it: